Janak Desai

-Dr. Janak D. Desai is an Indian urologist (M.S.; M.Ch; FRCS) best known for developing the technique of Ultra-Mini PCNL which involves kidney stone removal by a minimally invasive key-hole technique which reduces the blood loss, pain and hospitalization for a patient suffering from kidney stone.
+Janak D. Desai is an Indian urologist best known for developing the technique of Ultra-Mini PCNL which involves kidney stone removal by a minimally invasive key-hole technique which reduces the blood loss, pain, and hospitalization for a patient suffering from kidney stone.
 He is the recipient of the B. C. Roy Award given by the President of India and an honorary FRCS by the Royal College of Surgeons in Glasgow.
+He is also a recipient of the John Wickham Medal & lecture by the Royal Society of Medicine-Urology Section.

 Early life

 Janak Dinkarrai Desai was born at Surat, Gujarat, India.
 He has one sibling and two children.
-He was a university topper in pre-science and then went on to do medical studies at B. J. Medical college, Ahmedabad.
+He was a university topper in pre-science and then went on to do medical studies at B. J. Medical College, Ahmedabad.
 He did his post-graduation in General Surgery and specialization in Urology (M.Ch) from B. J. Medical college and Civil Hospital, Ahmedabad.
-He went to Germany (Mainz) to learn about ESWL and PCNL and subsequently went to Long Island Jewish Hospital, US for a rotating fellowship in endourology.
+He went to Germany (Mainz) to learn about ESWL and PCNL, then he went to Long Island Jewish Hospital, US for a rotating fellowship in endourology.